erizov/Professor/semester_5/lecture_26_ensemble_methods/bagging/README.md

 7. What are the most common mistakes when implementing Bagging?
 8. How would you test your Bagging deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this strategy!

 ## ATechniqueVisualization